mattteochen/nmpde-non-linear-cardiac-mechanics-solver/README.md

 # Non-linear cardiac mechanics

-Add into blah blah....
+The problem entails solving the partial differential equation concerning the contraction of the left ventricle when a force acts on the internal surface of the ventricle, known as the Endocardium.
+We model the acting forces as pressure without considering how the force is generated.
+Our modeling strategy follows a bottom-up approach: initially, we employ a simplified geometry and basic mathematical model, making assumptions about material properties.
+Subsequently, we refine the model by incorporating a more intricate formulation that accounts for the material properties.
+This testing methodology is inspired by the approach outlined [here](https://pubmed.ncbi.nlm.nih.gov/26807042/).

-## Constructive law: isotropic and transversely isotropic constitutive law
+## Constructive law: Guccione
-This section covers the finite element solver for materials that follow the [isotropic/transversely isotropic constitutive law](https://pubmed.ncbi.nlm.nih.gov/8550635/).
+This section covers the finite element solver for materials that follow the [Guccione’s Law](https://pubmed.ncbi.nlm.nih.gov/8550635/).

-An abstract base solver class `BaseSolver` has been introduced as a base line starting point for each mesh test that we have run.
+An abstract base solver class `BaseSolverGuccione` has been introduced as a base line starting point for each mesh test that we have run.
 This is a complete solver except for the boundaries initialization which must occur in any derived class as every problem is different.

 The base class takes in account a pressure component that pushes on ***x*** boundaries, referred as Newmann boundaries.